jdeurt/unifi-backend/README.md

 We are happy with our product and hope you all feel the same way.

 ## What we learned
-@jdeurt learned he should get sleep when grinding on that code.
-This is @wdeng112's first experience with web development, and @gaiscioch's first experience working with Amazon Alexa Skills.
+[jdeurt](https://github.com/jdeurt) learned he should get sleep when grinding on that code.
+This is [wdeng112](https://github.com/wdeng112)'s first experience with web development, and [gaiscioch](https://github.com/gaiscioch)'s first experience working with Amazon Alexa Skills.
 We will definitely build on these skills in the future.

 We also learned how to work more collaboratively, which was imperative to our success in a project of a scale such as this.